Wrongful Convictions

 Unreliable Informants

-Juries may hear from informants who claim that the defendant admitted to the crime.
-A jury may be more likely to believe the informant before they find out about the informant’s motivations.
-A jailhouse informant may be offered a reduced sentence in exchange for informing on the defendant.
-Police may also promise leniency to confidential informants in their own criminal cases in exchange for testifying against another defendant.
+Juries may hear from informants who claim that defendants admitted to crimes.
+A jury may be more likely to believe an informant before they find out about their motivations.
+False reports from snitches may help them get a reduced sentence in exchange for informing on a defendant.
+Police may also promise leniency to confidential informants in exchange for testifying against another defendant.

 Misconduct by Police or Prosecutors

 The Sixth Amendment also guarantees criminal defendants the right to a public trial with an impartial jury.
 Unfortunately, defendants do not always receive a fair trial.
-State prosecutors often have access to a lot of evidence in criminal cases, and may have exculpatory evidence—evidence that would suggest that the defendant is innocent.
-If the prosecutor withholds that information, the defendant may not be able to get a fair trial.
+State prosecutors may have access to exculpatory evidence — evidence that would suggest that the defendant is innocent.
+If the prosecutor withholds that information, the defendant may not get a fair trial.

 Were You Arrested?